cpq/bare-metal-programming-guide/README.md

 ## Automated firmware builds (software CI)

-It is a good practice for a software project to have a continuous integration (CI) test.
+It is a good practice for a software project to have continuous integration (CI).
 On every change pushed to the repository, CI automatically rebuilds and tests all components.

 Github makes it easy to do.
 We can create a `.github/workflows/test.yml` file